* US stocks suffer geopolitical jitters, Asia follows

 Middle East and North Africa could disrupt production.

-Brent crude edged up 35 cents on Wednesday to
+Brent crude inched up 20 cents on Wednesday to

 its lowest settlement since early February.